dakindre/Bootstrap-BingNews-WebApp/README.md

 # Fluent Web App Using Bing News Search API

 ## Objective
-Create a web application that shows the 20 most recent Bing news articles and a tally of those selected articles Web Application to show 20 most recent Bing searches and a tally of the their providers
+Create a web application that shows the 20 most recent Bing news articles and a tally of their providers

 ## Technologies Used
 ```